pdefusco/CAI_Dashboards/model_roi/README.md

 ![alt text](../img/dashboards_overview.png)

+Navigate to the Applications landing page and notice the Application with the dashboard has been deployed.
+Open it to use the dashboard.

 #### 5. Explore the Dashboard

-Use the "Understanding the Dashboard" section above to simulate and compare different financial ROI scenarios.
+Go to the "Understanding the Dashboard" section above to simulate and compare different financial ROI scenarios.

 If you want to familiarize yourself with the Python SDK, open the scripts and notice the following highlights: